 Can you get a refund from Jay Shetty’s coaching program?

 The school’s refund policy isn’t prominently disclosed on the public website.
-Before enrolling, ask specifically about the refund window and conditions and ne sure to get it in writing.
+Before enrolling, ask specifically about the refund window and conditions and be sure to get it in writing.

 Is a Jay Shetty certification recognized by employers or coaching directories?

 It depends on the context.
 Many corporate clients and professional coaching directories specifically look for ICF credentials.
-A Jay Shetty certification carries brand recognition but may not satisfy formal credentialing requirements in professional settings.
+A Jay Shetty certification carries brand recognition and AC accreditation, but may not satisfy formal ICF-specific requirements in some professional settings.

 Build a Solid Foundation for Your Coaching Practice